chrisweb/freeMusic.zone/documentation/video_conversion.md

 Click "Add key file".
 Browse to the location of your .pem file and select it.
 Filezilla will automatically convert it to a ppk file.

-That's it, now you can connect to the ec2 instance and upload the videos into the videos directory.
+That's it, now you can connect to the ec2 instance and upload the videos into the videos directory "/var/www/freeMusic.zone/videos".

 ### Launch the conversion script

-To convert the starting page videos
+To convert the "homepage" videos

+go into the root directory of the project "/var/www/freeMusic.zone"

 on linux use this command:
 FFMPEG_PATH="C:\ffmpeg\bin\ffmpeg" FFPROBE_PATH="C:\ffmpeg\bin\ffprobe" node video_convertor